Predictive analytics: Cash-flow Prediction

 ARIMA univariate and multivariate models can be used in forecasting a company's future cash flows, with its equations and calculations based on the past values of certain factors contributing to cash flows.
 Using time-series analysis, the values of these factors can be analyzed and extrapolated to predict the future cash flows for a company.
 For the univariate models, past values of cash flows are the only factor used in the prediction.
 Meanwhile the multivariate models use multiple factors related to accrual data, such as operating income before depreciation.

 Another model used in predicting cash-flows was developed in 1998 and is known as the Dechow, Kothari, and Watts model, or DKW (1998).
 DKW (1998) uses regression analysis in order to determine the relationship between multiple variables and cash flows.
 Through this method, the model found that cash-flow changes and accruals are negatively related, specifically through current earnings, and using this relationship predicts the cash flows for the next period.
 The DKW (1998) model derives this relationship through the relationships of accruals and cash flows to accounts payable and receivable, along with inventory.

 Child protection

 Some child welfare agencies have started using predictive analytics to flag high risk cases.
 For example, in Hillsborough County, Florida, the child welfare agency's use of a predictive modeling tool has prevented abuse-related child deaths in the target population.

-Clinical decision support systems

-Predictive analysis have found use in health care primarily to determine which patients are at risk of developing conditions such as diabetes, asthma, or heart disease.
-Additionally, sophisticated clinical decision support systems incorporate predictive analytics to support medical decision making.

-A 2016 study of neurodegenerative disorders provides a powerful example of a CDS platform to diagnose, track, predict and monitor the progression of Parkinson's disease.